Money Saving Pages

 • Keeping nail polish in the refrigerator prevents it from getting thick, thus making it last longer.

 • Clean out your closet!
-Remove anything that you rarely or never use.
 Give these items to family and friends, hold a garage sale, or donate them to charitable organizations (you could get a charity tax deduction for your donation).

 • Make your own house-cleaning supplies.
 Check the internet for recipes with instructions for creating various cleaning supplies, like laundry detergent (a batch costs you pennies on the dollar per load).